hugojosefson/46elks-experiment/README.md

         the change takes place?
   * Do something with recorded voice messages, instead of simply logging their URI to console.
 Probably with [nodemailer](https://www.npmjs.com/package/nodemailer).
-  * Add admin service
+  * Add admin service on a port not exposed to the Internet:
     * `GET    /numbers` lists all phone numbers in the 46elks account.
     * `GET    /numbers/configured` lists all numbers configured to use this server.
     This means the full list is filtered on the numbers which have the correct `sms_url` and `voice_start` fields set.
-(Could be partial, if only one of the fields are set correctly.
-Indicate each of `sms` and `voice`.)
+    * `GET    /numbers/unconfigured` lists all numbers not correctly configured to use this server.
+Indicates which of `sms` and `voice_start` need configuring, or both.
+    * `POST   /numbers` allocates a new phone number with 46elks and configures it for use with this server.
+    * `DELETE /numbers/:number` deallocates a phone number with 46elks.
     * `POST   /numbers/:number/configure` configures any of the 46elks account's
     phone numbers to use this server, which means this server calls the 46elks API and configures the number with relevant `sms_url` and `voice_start`.
-    * `POST /secret/new` assigns a new secret, reconfiguring all configured phone numbers' `sms_url` and `voice_start`'s.
-This has consequences for `/numbers/configured`, so its implementation and specification must be updated.
+    * `POST   /access-secrets` creates a new secret and sets it as the current, reconfiguring all configured phone numbers' `sms_url` and `voice_start`'s.
+    *This has consequences for `/numbers/configured` and
+    `/numbers/unconfigured`, so their specification and implementations must be updated when this is implemented.*
+    * `GET    /access-secrets` lists all active access secrets, specifying which one is the current.
+    * `GET    /access-secrets/current` 302-redirects to the current access secret.
+    * `GET    /access-secrets/:secret` full info on an access secret.
+    * `DELETE /access-secrets/:secret` deletes an access secret.
+The current secret is not allowed to be deleted.
     * Add admin GUI
-      * Fetch and display phone numbers belonging to the 46elks account, and their configuration status.
+      * Fetch and display phone numbers belonging to the 46elks account, and their configuration status. (`GET /numbers`)
       * Show phone numbers with flags, for example
       ![Flag indicating Swedish number](http://www.flag-cdn.com/flags/16/se.png)
       +46070000000